Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • which discipline you are applying for

-• information about your practice and professional experience, your career goals
+• information about your practice, your professional experience and your career goals

 • the proposed aim and activities of your scholarship (names of teachers/institutions, travel plans, dates, etc), and how your planned activities will assist your artistic career